The english translation of

 The Secret Life of

-I have finally completed the full english translation of the original Hungarian version of "The Unknown Sahara" and "In Air...on Sand", complete with added paragraphs from "Recentes explorations..." and the english transcript of 1942 Operation Salaam diary.
+Over the past years I have completed the full english translation of the original Hungarian version of "The Unknown Sahara" and "In Air...on Sand", complete with added paragraphs from "Recentes explorations...", complete with the english transcript of 1942 Operation Salaam diary.

-The translations and transcript may be ordered online either in pdf format (online delivery) or on CD together with original photos.
+The translations may be ordered online either separately in pdf format (online delivery) or on CD together with original photos.

 Click here to read a sample (pdf) chapter from "The Unknown Sahara" (Alone in the Desert)